 The Home Office believes that everyone should claim asylum at the port of entry, and that if you do not, this means you are less likely to be telling the truth.
 They refer to clear instructions to claim asylum at the airport.
 These instructions are a few small posters in English and do not take into account that many people do not have good English, and may not know what the word "asylum" means (they know they need safety or protection but may never have heard it called "asylum" before).
 They also do not take into account that many people seeking asylum have to use a smuggler/agent to enter the UK, who gives them strict instructions not to say anything about asylum until they are through immigration control (and the agent has safely got away).

 Some people who come to the UK to seek asylum use their own passports, but for many this is not possible.
-It would either put them at risk to apply for a passport in their country (imagine asking the Eritrean government for a passport and explaining you want it for a trip to the UK), or the use of a passport in their own name would make their presence known to the very authorities they are having to flee.
+It would either put them at risk to apply for a passport in their country (imagine asking the Eritrean government for a passport and explaining you want it for a trip to the UK), or the use of a passport in their own name would make their presence known to the very authorities they are fleeing.

 Article 31 of the Refugee Convention acknowledges the danger for some people of using a real passport in their own name, and states that asylum seekers should not be punished for this if they have a good reason for using false documents.